stfc/PSyclone/doc/developer_guide/coding-style.rst

 Documentation Style
 ###################
-When writing documentation, each reference to a PSyclone class or function should be set in italic, i.e. using a single backtick. except in headings The first time a class or function is mentioned, use the full Python path, e.g.:
+When writing documentation, each reference to a PSyclone class or function should be set in italic (i.e. using a single backtick) except in headings.
+The first time a class or function is mentioned, use the full Python path, e.g.:
 `psyclone.core.access_info.VariableAccessInfo`.
 After that just use the class name (again in italics).
-File names and shell command should be set in double back-ticks (\`\`).
+File names and shell commands should be set in double back-ticks (\`\`).

 Coding Style